yeppog/tp/docs/UserGuide.md

 ### Completing a task: `task done`

-Completes an existing task in the task list, or marks it as not done if already done.
+Completes an existing task in the task list, or marks it as not done if it is already done.

 **Format:**